Voclosporin

 Voclosporin works by preventing a protein in the body called calcineurin from working.
 The way that it suppresses calcineurin from working is not completely understood.
 By blocking calcineurin it ultimately decreases inflammation.1

 These are not all the possible side effects of voclosporin.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with voclosporin.
+Talk to your doctor about what to expect when taking voclosporin.
+You also should call your doctor if you have any changes that concern you when taking voclosporin.

 Other things to know

-Tell your doctor if you have or have had problems with your liver, kidney, or heart, or if you have high blood pressure.1
+- Have or have had problems with your liver, kidney, or heart

 Before beginning treatment for lupus nephritis, tell your doctor about any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.